-My research broadly spans the field of quantitative ecology across taxa (e.g. sea cucumbers, reef fish, salmon, moths, grizzly bears, amphibians), ecosystems (marine, freshwater, terrestrial), methods (empirical, theoretical, experimental), spatial scale (regional, national, global) and time periods (modern, historical, paleontological).
-In my PhD thesis work, I considered how we can use tools from financial portfolio management to create stable and productive ecosystems.
+My research broadly spans the field of quantitative ecology across taxa (e.g. sea cucumbers, reef fish, salmon, moths, grizzly bears), ecosystems (marine, freshwater, terrestrial), methods (empirical, simulation, theoretical), spatial scale (regional, national, global), and time periods (modern, historical, paleontological).

 I teach workshops on data visualization and manipulation for scientists.
 I also develop a number of R packages.
 With collaborators, I'm developing packages to run fisheries stock assessment simulations with Stock Synthesis software (ss3sim), measure ecological portfolio effects (ecofolio), and simulate salmon metapopulation portfolios (metafolio).